Tindora (Ivy Gourd): Uses, Benefits, And An Easy Recipe!

 For raw preparations, adding vinegar and/or sugar can help tame the harsher flavors.
 This makes it particularly well suited to dishes like:

-In case you can’t find tindora in any form, don’t panic.
-There are plenty of good alternatives that can mimic the appearance and texture in many recipes.
+In case you can’t find tindora in any form, there are plenty of good alternatives that can mimic their appearance and texture.
 Try one of the following vegetables instead:

 • Bitter melon, sliced